dTelecom/spatial-audio/README.md

 npm install
 ```

-Create a new LiveKit project at <http://cloud.livekit.io>.
-Then create a new key in your [project settings](https://cloud.livekit.io/projects/p_/settings/keys).
+Create a new project at <https://test-cloud.dtelecom.org>.
+Then create a new key in your [project settings](https://test-cloud.dtelecom.org/settings).

 Create a new file at `spatial-audio/.env.development` and add your new API key and secret as well as your project's WebSocket URL (found at the top of <http://cloud.livekit.io>):